 Options: Edit the options for the current deck.

 Card Info: Displays statistical information about the card.

 Mark Note: Adds a “marked” tag to the current note, so it can be easily found in the browser.
 This is similar to flagging individual cards, but works with a tag instead, so if the note has multiple cards, all cards will appear in a search for the marked tag.
-Most users will want to use flags instead - marking is mainly left around for compatibility with older Anki versions.
+Most users will want to use flags instead.

 Delete Note: Deletes the note and all of its cards.

 Replay Audio: If the card has audio on the front or back, play it again.

 Pause Audio: Pauses the audio if it is playing.

 Audio -5s / +5s: Jump backwards / forward 5 seconds in the currently playing audio.